jgreener64/ProteinEnsembles.jl/paper_results/cdk2.md

         -o exprose_out -n 250 -w 0.3 -m 8 -l 3PXF_pocket_points.pdb
     ```

-    where `3PXF_pocket_points.pdb` is included in this directory, or can be generated manually after running LIGSITEcs on 3PXF.
+    where `3PXF_pocket_points.pdb` is included in this directory, or can be generated manually using `cluster-ligsite` after running LIGSITEcs on 3PXF.

+4. Compare the principal components analysis plots for each site.